Kyungki/Turtlebot_UNL/Notes/Phase_1/11b-Arduino_Subscriber.md

 [Please click here to learn how to set up rosserial_arduino](11-ROS_Arduino.md)

 ## Sending data to the Arduino
-As an example to send data to the Arduino, we will use the blink example.o More informatino [can be pulled up, here](http://wiki.ros.org/rosserial_arduino/Tutorials/)
+As an example to send data to the Arduino, we will use the blink example.o, which turns on an LED.
+More informatino [can be pulled up, here](http://wiki.ros.org/rosserial_arduino/Tutorials/)

 1. Upload the following code to your Arduino: